Our Location

 • Can the individual recover from their injury or illness?

-• What caused the injury or illness?
+• What previous psychological states possibly contributed to the injury or illness?

 • Is the individual able to work and in what capacity?